One Woman’s Fight To Keep Public Lands Public

 Some believe that this land, and all it holds, can be sold to the highest bidder,

-as though it is just another bargaining tool for those sitting in high offices.
+as though it is just another bargaining tool for those sitting in high offices, far away.

 Theodore Roosevelt once said “I do not believe that any man can adequately appreciate the world of today unless he has some knowledge of the history of the world of the past.”

-In the early 1900s, Theodore Roosevelt and his fellow visionaries saw the importance of protecting our land, for the benefit of the land itself, as well as for the future generations that will use it.
+In the early 1900s, Roosevelt and his fellow visionaries saw the importance of protecting our land, for the benefit of the land itself, as well as for the future generations that would use it.

 They set our country apart by declaring that fish and wildlife belong to each of us –and we all have equal opportunities to access and enjoy them.